achen5671/cisc_3130/README.md

 ##Lab 5
 Read in 4 months worth of csv file and created a BST with nodes (song) w/ keys (song title).
 Also added a method to find the average # stream count for each artist.
 Then we Traverse the songs in the tree and print it out into a file.

+##Lab 6
+Created a grade calulator for CISC3130.
+The calculator calculates the grade you will get for CISC3130 class base on what you scored on exams and the assignments you completed.
+The result spits out a letter grade, your score, and also the amount of points you need to score a better grade.